-The Graduate Program within the Department of Technology and Environmental Design provides advanced education, research opportunities, and professional development in selected technical areas.
+The Graduate Program within the Department of Sustainable Technology and the Built Environment provides advanced education, research opportunities, and professional development in selected technical areas.
 The program furthers the Department's vision of "Innovative Solutions for a Sustainable Future" by building on the recognized excellence of our undergraduate degree programs.
 Within the Master of Science in Technology we offer four concentrations:

 - Appropriate Technology